 Conversely, a benefit that an external ethical hacker may provide is a fresh set of eyes to identify vulnerabilities that may be overlooked by the internal team.
 Even organizations that employ an internal red team may occasionally contract an external ethical hacker to provide this fresh look at their defenses.

-This permission should detail the systems, networks, applications, and web sites that will be included in the simulated attack.
+This permission should detail the systems, networks, applications, and websites that will be included in the simulated attack.
 Do not increase the scope of the service without additional written permission to do so.

-A white-box engagement is when the security professional is given as much information about the target system and application as is possible.
-This allows the simulated attack to go wide and deep very quickly looking for vulnerabilities that it would take a real bad actor a very long time to uncover.
+A white-box engagement is when the security professional is given as much information about the target system and application as possible.
+This allows the simulated attack to go wide and deep very quickly looking for vulnerabilities that it would take a really bad actor a very long time to uncover.

 Conversely, a black-box engagement is when no insider information is given to the ethical hacker.
 This more closely reflects the circumstances of a real attack and can provide valuable insight into what a real attack vector may look like.

 Many firms enlist the help of all three engagement types in conjunction with both in-house and external ethical hackers.
 This variation of applied knowledge can provide the best view of what protections must be deployed but is also much more expensive to undertake.